localnerve/html-snapshots/README.md

       Possible *values*:

-      `"sitemap"` Supply urls from a local or remote sitemap.xml file.
+      - `"sitemap"` Supply urls from a local or remote sitemap.xml file.
 Gzipped sitemaps are supported.
+      - `"array"`, supply arbitrary urls from a javascript array.
-      `"robots"` Supply urls from a local or remote robots.txt file.
+      - `"robots"` Supply urls from a local or remote robots.txt file.
 Robots.txt files with wildcards are NOT supported - Use "sitemap" instead.
-      `"textfile"` Supply urls from a local line-oriented text file in the style of robots.txt
+      - `"textfile"` Supply urls from a local line-oriented text file in the style of robots.txt
-      `"array"`, supply arbitrary urls from a javascript array.

 + `source`
   + default: `"./robots.txt"`, `"./sitemap.xml"`, `"./line.txt"`, or `[]`, depending on the input generator.